GilYairYamin/FindIt-Android/README.md

     - Allows users to enable/disable notifications, manage permissions, reset passwords, and clear search history.
 3. **HistoryActivity**:
     - Displays a list of previously uploaded images along with their metadata.
+4. **ProfilePageActivity**:
+    - Enables users to update their profile information and upload a profile picture.
+5. **LabelHandlerService**:
+    - Runs in the background to perform image recognition and upload tasks.

 ## Running the Application